juangamella/causal-chamber/README.md

 ## Licenses

 All images and `.csv` files in the datasets are licensed under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
-A copy of the license can be found in [LICENSE_DATASETS.txt](LICENSE_DATASETS.txt).
+A copy of the license can be found in [LICENSE.txt](LICENSE.txt).

 ## Contributing